 Love Over Gold

-Love Over Gold is slow and moody, but it’s Dire Straits’ most musically satisfying effort.
+Love Over Gold is slow and moody, so it’s not for everyone, but I think it’s Dire Straits’ most musically satisfying effort.

 Brothers in Arms

-Dire Straits’ fifth album was their commercial blockbuster, the payoff for a string of a consistent records.
-Brothers in Arms topped the UK charts for fourteen weeks, and has sold thirty million copies.
+Dire Straits’ fifth album was their commercial blockbuster, the payoff for a string of consistent records.
+Brothers in Arms topped the UK charts for fourteen weeks and has sold thirty million copies.
 Yet it’s an odd record – the material’s generally strong, but it’s a step down from the excellence of their previous two albums.
 The tracks often outstay their welcome, and the emphasis on synths over piano and organ means there’s less happening instrumentally.
-Pick Withers is a significant loss as well – session musician Omar Hakim ended up playing most of the drum parts on the record, and as a result it doesn’t feel as much like Dire Straits.
+Omar Hakim ended up playing most of the drum parts on the record, and as a result, Brothers In Arms feels less like a band effort.

 Ten Best Dire Straits Songs